KusionStack/kusionstack.io/docs/user_docs/guides/cloud-resources/expose-service.md

 ### Set up Workspace

 Create the workspace as the target where the application will be deployed to.
 The workspace is usually set up by platform engineers, which contains platform-standard and application-agnostic configurations.
-The workspace configurations are originazed through a YAML file.
+The workspace configurations are organized through a YAML file.

 ```yaml
 modules: